 For each territory that is entered on the monitor, an overall number and percentage of circular jobs are generated.
 This total is also broken down by sector, circular economy strategies and across core, enabling and indirectly circular jobs.
 The monitor also allows you to explore how circular jobs are distributed across regions, provinces and down to the municipal level.

 ’Measuring the state of the circular economy is difficult, but has been crucial for understanding the progress Scotland is making in realising the circular economy.
 The methodology has helped us get a sense of where Scotland’s labour market is now and how we can measure progress in the future.
 The Circular Jobs Monitor makes our results accessible to an international audience and enables us to see regional variations that can support policy development.’ - Leonore te Bokkel, Assistant Economist, Zero Waste Scotland

 ’The Circular Jobs Monitor provides Cornwall Council with the opportunity to make decisions that will further enhance our development of a sustainable and circular economy for Cornwall and the Isles of Scilly.’ - Peter Lefort, Cornwall Council's Carbon Neutral Cornwall Sector and Partnerships Lead

 The monitor currently provides data for several territories in Northern Europe and North America.
 We are now looking to expand to territories across the globe and to allow for deeper analyses, including for observing trends and evolutions in the labour market over time.
 To do so, we require both local collaborations and access to employment data.

-There are also other ways to collaborate with us and we value all contributions.
-Get in touch today to explore adding a new region or country to the monitor or other opportunities for collaboration.
+Would you like to help us grow the Circular Jobs Monitor?
+There are various ways to collaborate with us and we value all contributions.
+Get in touch today to explore adding a new region or country to the monitor, or other opportunities for collaboration.